Alxfckb/Python/README.md

 # Python
-Exercises solved by me when I was learning Python.
+Python problems solved by me when I was learning this programming language.